StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SELECT.md

 2 rows in set (0.01 sec)
 ```

-#### Offset
+#### OFFSET

-Offset

-The Offset clause causes the result set to skip the first few rows and return the following results directly.
+The OFFSET clause causes the result set to skip the first few rows and return the following results directly.

 The result set defaults to start at line 0, so offset 0 and no offset return the same results.

-Generally speaking, offset clauses need to be used with order by clauses and limit clauses to be valid.
+Generally speaking, OFFSET clauses need to be used with ORDER BY and LIMIT clauses to be valid.

 Example：